-Periodontal Disease Huntsville, AL
+Periodontal Disease Treatment in Huntsville, AL

 If you noticed your nose was bleeding every day, you might be worried it could be a sign of something serious.
-Yet most people don’t feel alarmed when they notice bleeding after brushing or flossing, a leading indicator of a potentially severe disease.
+Yet most people don’t feel alarmed when they notice bleeding after brushing or flossing, a leading indicator of potentially severe disease.

 According to the US Centers for Disease Control, one out of two American adults has periodontal disease.
 You might find this surprising, but many people have periodontal disease and don’t even know it.

 In the earliest stages, periodontal disease often doesn’t have many symptoms, and it’s easy to write off the early signs of gum disease that show up as something else entirely.